hoko/hoko-docs/_posts/2015-04-10-benefits_share.md

 ![Sharing](/assets/images/share-ios.png)

 Finally, we are going to share the post using iOS `UIActivityViewController`.
 Thus, the user can pick the best Social Network app.
-Let's have a look at the complete code needed to generate and share the smart link:
+Let's have a look at the code needed to generate and share the smart link:

 {% highlight objective-c %}
 - (IBAction)shareToSocialNetworksButtonTapped:(id)sender {
-  // First, we'll create a new deep link with the restaurant ID so
-  // we can generate a smart link from it.
-  // For this example, we will use the route "restaurant/:restaurant_id"
-  // for the deep links.
-  //
-  // NOTE: Make sure you're already mapping that route (in your AppDelegate.m,
-  // for instance) before executing the following code,
-  // otherwise the smart link generation won't work.
   NSNumber *restaurantID = @(self.currentRestaurant.uniqueID);
   HOKDeeplink *restaurantDeeplink = [HOKDeeplink deeplinkWithRoute:@"restaurant/:restaurant_id"
                                                   routeParameters:@{@"restaurant_id": restaurantID}];

-  // Ask HOKO to generate a new Smart link
-  [[Hoko deeplinking] generateSmartlinkForDeeplink:restaurantDeeplink success:^(NSString *smartlink) {
+  // Create the smart link based on the deep link [[Hoko deeplinking] generateSmartlinkForDeeplink:restaurantDeeplink success:^(NSString *smartlink) {
-    // The restaurant Smart link was generated successfully.
-Let's share it.

-    NSString *shareMessage = [NSString stringWithFormat:@"Currently having dinner at %@ and it's great!", self.currentRestaurant.name];
+    // Initialize a new iOS share sheet with your share message NSString *shareMessage = [NSString stringWithFormat:@"Currently having dinner at %@ and it's great!", self.currentRestaurant.name];
+    // Assign the URL of the smart link
     NSURL *smartURL = [NSURL URLWithString:smartlink];
     UIActivityViewController *shareController = [[UIActivityViewController alloc] initWithActivityItems:@[shareMessage, smartURL] applicationActivities:nil];

     // And... it's ready!
-The following line displays the share
-    // popup to the user and your smart links will start flying [self presentViewController:shareController animated:YES completion:nil];
+Let's present the share popup to the user [self presentViewController:shareController animated:YES completion:nil];

   } failure:^(NSError *error) {
-    // Oopsie, an error occurred while generating your awesome Smart link.
-    // But fear not, peak into the error's description to see what went wrong.
     NSLog(@"%@", error.description);
   }];
 }